Kwangyun/Kwangyun.github.io/_posts/2023-07-28-Bypassing-AMSI-2023.md

 ```

 After implementing effective obfuscation techniques, the payload is dropped in the PowerShell command prompt.
 The `ASMIScanBuffer.dll` returns an `Invalid Argument` and ends the AMSI program without being able to scan any code.
-With AMSI neutralized, the tester proceeded by hosting a Python web server on port 8443 to serve a PowerShell Reverse Shell Scrip.
+With AMSI neutralized, the tester proceeded by hosting a Python web server on port 8443 to serve a reverse PowerShell scrip.
 ```bash
 python3 -m http.server 8443
 ```